Skip to main content Skip to secondary navigation

 • If you choose not to request an accommodation, Stanford will not be able to provide you with arrangements after the start of the program.

-• Students with medical conditions should consult with their families and personal physicians for ways to manage their conditions while overseas.
+• Students with medical conditions should consult with their families and personal medical providers for ways to manage their conditions while overseas.

 General Travel Health and the Vaden Health Center